danielgerlag/conductor/readme.md

 ## Status

 This project is currently in aphla status.
-I'm seeking passionate and talented to help get it to v1.
+I'm seeking passionate and talented people to help get it to v1.
 Please [contact me](mailto:daniel@gerlag.ca) if you are interested in getting involved.

 ## Further reading